gurzugon/webview-android/README.md

 # webview-android
-Android wenview with permission for camera
+Android webview with permission for camera